zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

-Did you understand clearly what it does and how it works?
-If you did without having prior context, my respects to you!
+Did you understand clearly how and why it works?
+If you did without having prior context, I can only assume you're much smarter than me!
 For the rest of us, however, this class probably made us scratch our heads more than it should.

 If we take the idea of "writing short functions that do one thing" quite literally, one could argue that _all_ of this code is good.
-But as we dig into it to truly grok what's going on, very soon we notice quite a few problems.
+But as we dig into it to truly understand its inner workings, very soon we notice quite a few problems.
 Let's dissect it method by method to see this:

 ```java
 public class PrimeGenerator {